axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 if __name__ == "__main__":
     main()
 ```
 Unfortunately, `application.run_polling()` was meant to be started from a purely synchronous context, not in an asynchronous context as a coroutine.
 In fact, the above code errors with `RuntimeError: This event loop is already running`.
 The reason is that `application.run_polling()` calls `asyncio.get_event_loop().run_until_complete(...)`, which checks whether the event loop is already running.
-Indeed, `asyncio.run(...)` had already created an event loop and called `loop.run_until_complete(...)`, so inevitably the event loop was already running.
+Indeed, `asyncio.run(...)` had already created an event loop and called `loop.run_until_complete(...)` as well, so inevitably the event loop was already running.
 This error is detailed in this [StackOverflow post](https://stackoverflow.com/questions/46827007/runtimeerror-this-event-loop-is-already-running-in-python).

 In short, `asyncio` by default does not allow an event loop to be started when the event loop has already been started (event loop is "re-entered").
 To override this check, and allow `run_until_complete()` to be called, while `run_until_complete()` is already on the callstack, we can use `nest_asyncio`.
 As the [docs](https://pypi.org/project/nest-asyncio/) state, "the `nest_asyncio` module patches asyncio to allow nested use of `asyncio.run` and `loop.run_until_complete`", just what we need.
 Now, the following code properly runs several tasks concurrently, including initializing the Telegram bot: